 Ghost tour at Bonanzaville

-For a quirky date idea, head to the pioneer village at Bonanzaville for one of their paranormal ghost tours.
+For a spooky date idea, head to the pioneer village at Bonanzaville for one of their paranormal ghost tours.

 Pumpkin patch outing